saminyasar004/nano-converter/README.md

 Hello,
 I am <a target="blank" href="https://github.com/saminyasar004">Samin Yasar</a>.
-I create a number converter which is help to convert your number as any base.
+I create a number converter that helps to convert your number to any base.
 Like (binary to decimal) and many more.
 You can see it <a target="blank" href="https://converter1.netlify.app/">here</a>

 Follow me on: